City of Peace- quilted!

 This is the second cubist face I’ve done.
 It’s inspired by the paintings of Paul Klee and Picasso.
 I used fusible applique.
 There’s no piecing at all, just fusing and then I quilted over all the pieces.
 There’s a SAQA show called Now that I want to enter it in.
 Wish me luck!

-Posted in Machine applique, modern quilts, SAQA, Work In Progress | Leave a comment
+Posted in Machine applique, modern quilts, SAQA, Work In Progress | Comments Off on First quilt finished in 2025!

 I’m in two SAQA shows at once!